UNH-CORE/unh-core.github.io/facilities/index.md

 platform and a potential end user load for any wave energy extraction device.
 The site comes with a dedicated 50 ft research vessel (Meriel B).
-Available environmental data consisting of wave monitoring, benthic and water column environmental data, and bathymetry obtained by the UNH Center for Coastal and Ocean Mapping (C-COM) will be essential for the quick successful deployment of a given energy extraction device, and makes this a cost effective wave energy test site.
+Available environmental data consisting of wave monitoring, benthic and water column environmental data, and bathymetry obtained by the UNH Center for Coastal and Ocean Mapping (CCOM) will be essential for the quick successful deployment of a given energy extraction device, and makes this a cost effective wave energy test site.